holmosaint/CompNet-Honor-Track-Lab-2019-Fall/Lab 1/Report.md

 Answer:

+The support rates are 1.0, 2.0, 5.5, 11.0 Mbps.
+The extended rates are 6.0, 9.0, 12.0, 18.0, 24.0, 36.0, 48.0 and 54.0 Mbps.
 Several data rates have been standardized for wireless LANs.
 The Supported Rates information element allows an 802.11 network to specify the data rates it supports.
 When mobile stations attempt to join the network, they check the data rates used in the network.
 Some rates are mandatory and must be supported by the mobile station, while others are optional.
 It consists of a string of bytes.
 Each byte uses the seven low-order bits for the data rate; the most significant bit indicates whether the data rate is mandatory.
 Mandatory rates are encoded with the most significant bit set to 1 and optional rates have a 0.
 Up to eight rates may be encoded in the information element.
 As the number of data rates has proliferated, the Extended Supported Rates element was standardized to handle more than eight data rates.